KenPowerClassroom/encapsulationgame-sammyCherbatji/readme.md

 ## 2. Adherence to the Law of Demeter

-Objective: Avoid accessing the internal structure of objects (e.g., avoid chained method calls like player.getThing.doSomthing()).
+Objective: Avoid accessing the internal structure of objects (e.g., avoid chained method calls like `player.getThing().doSomthing()`).

-Move responsibilities for actions (e.g., attacking, equipping weapons) into the relevant classes (like Character or WeaponInventory).
+Move responsibilities for actions (e.g., attacking, equipping weapons) into the relevant classes.

 ## 3. Avoiding God Objects

-Reduce the responsibilities of overly large classes by delegating responsibilities to other objects.
+Reduce the responsibilities of overly large classes by *delegating* responsibilities to other classes (maybe some reponsibilities can be move to brand new classes).

 ## 4 .
 Tell-Don’t-Ask Principle

 Avoid extracting data from objects and making decisions in another class.
-Instead, tell the objects what to do by delegating responsibility to them.
+Instead, tell the objects what to do by *delegating* responsibility to them.

 ## 5. Eliminating Code Duplication (DRY Principle)